-- Compound ingredients are FDA-approved, if request is for compounded IV antibiotic please use PA.CP.PHAR.15 (Injectable Antibiotics Not on the Statewide Preferred Drug List); - 2.
+- 1. Compound ingredients are FDA-approved, if request is for compounded IV antibiotic please use PA.CP.PHAR.15 (Injectable Antibiotics Not on the Statewide Preferred Drug List); - 2.
+Treatment is not for a benefit-excluded purpose (e.g., cosmetic, fertility enhancement, erectile disfunction, etc); - 3.
 One of the following (a or b): - a.
 Medical justification supports inability to use commercially available FDA-approved products (e.g., allergy to a certain dye and need for a medication to be made without it, elderly patient who cannot swallow a tablet or capsule and needs a medicine in a liquid dosage form); - b.
-Prescribed for pediatric dosing in the absence of commercially available products: - 3.
-Acceptable compendium or peer-reviewed literature supports efficacy and safety for the indicated treatment; - 4.
+Prescribed for pediatric dosing in the absence of commercially available products; - 4.
+Acceptable compendium or peer-reviewed literature supports efficacy and safety for the indicated treatment; - 5.
 Prescribed dose does not exceed the FDA-approved maximum recommended dose for the relevant indication.